Linda Christas

 Importance of SF Accreditation

-Currently, most university, college and secondary school programs in the United States and internationally implement a top-down, administrator-centered program structure that predetermines method prior to understanding individual student requirements.
-This without exception leads to a partial or full failure on the part of a program to maximize a student's learning experience.
-The teacher and student in an I.A.S.C. program have the ability to adjust program method based on the particular set of learning variables each student possesses.
+Currently, most universities, colleges, secondary schools and private tutors implement a syllabus/textbook-first program structure that determines method prior to understanding individual student requirements.
+This, without exception, leads to a partial or full failure on the part of a program to maximize a student's learning experience.

 Section Index